sogaiu/janet-glossary/README.md

 * function - XXX

+* indexed type - a Janet array or tuple

 * keyword - a Janet data structure consisting of an immutable sequence of bytes.
 The literal form starts with a colon character.